Skip to content

 Auto Discovery Example

-This is a minimal cluster profile that leverages AutoDiscovery, with optional "haproxy/backend/config" and "haproxy/frontend/config" parameters:
+This is a minimal cluster profile that leverages AutoDiscovery, with optional haproxy/backend/config and haproxy/frontend/config parameters:

 Params: